holmak/norcal/User Manual.md

 - Extension: "define" declarations, which are typed, replace "#define" declarations -- and only work with numeric constants; `define uint8_t MAX_SPRITES = 6;`.

+- Labels and "ordinary" identifiers share the same namespace.
+Labels still have function scope, not lexical scope.

 Extension: Register declarations
 --------------------------------